r10a/music-speech-classifier/Readme.md

 music 136 9
 speech 11 133
 ```
-The accuracy after PCA is91.67% and stays roughly the same after performing PCA.
+The accuracy after PCA is 91.67% and stays roughly the same after performing PCA.

 2.2.3 K-Nearest Neighbor